James Allen (New Zealand politician): Early life

 Allen was born in Adelaide, Australia.
-After his mother's early death, his father took him to Dunedin, New Zealand, where the family resided for several years.
-In either 1861 or 1862, however, Allen and his brother were given into the care of an uncle in Somerset, England.
-Shortly afterwards, Allen's father also died, leaving him an orphan.
+Some time after his brother Charles was born (1856) and their before their mother's early death in 1861, the young family moved to Dunedin, New Zealand, where the family resided for several years.
+Shortly after his mother's death, Allen and his brother Charles were given into the care of an uncle in Shepton Mallet, Somerset, England.
+Allen's father died in 1865, leaving him an orphan.

 Despite this rather turbulent beginning to his life, Allen made a good start.
 After first attending Clifton College in Bristol (having won a scholarship to do so), he gained admittance to St John's College at Cambridge University.
 He graduated with a BA in 1877.
 Shortly afterwards, Allen decided to return to Dunedin, where he had inherited a significant amount of property from his father.

 In Dunedin, Allen was highly successful, serving on the City Council and even playing for the Otago provincial rugby team.
 He left for England once again in 1883, studying at the Royal School of Mines for several years.
 When he returned to Dunedin, he established a presence in Otago's coal and gold mining industries.